Sophie Turner's Tweets About That Sansa Stark And Littlefinger Scene Are Pure Fire

 It's pretty awesome to see Turner standing up for her character, who has been something of a fan favorite-to-hate for years.

-But through the course of this series, Sansa has survived so much it's kind of unbelievable.
+But through the course of this series, Sansa has survived so much that it's kind of unbelievable.
 She was a hostage of her family's enemies in King's Landing, she was the fiancée and punching bag of the most volatile sadist in Westeros, she was the hostage of an adult man with an unhealthy sexual obsession with her/her mother, and she was the wife and punching bag of the other most volatile sadist in Westeros.

 Sansa has spent a lot of time surviving, and as she told Littlefinger — she learned from it.